Cash Deposit Limit in Saving Account as per Income Tax

-If you have money and you want to deposit it in something other than your piggy bank!
+If you have money and you want to deposit it in something other than your piggy bank, what will you do?
 The first place that comes to your mind is to get an account in a bank.
 Which account to go for?
 Current or savings?
 How much can you deposit in the account?
 Will it be taxed?
 You will get to know about all these and much more in this article on cash deposit limits in saving accounts as per income tax.

 Let’s get to it!

 See, in simple words, both accounts give you the option of transactions.
 However, in a savings account, the number of free transactions is limited.
 You will get interest on the cash deposited in your account.
 This type is used by salaried individuals and people interested in depositing money in the bank.